adamhtoolwin/meta-fas/README.md

 ## Examples

-1. MNIST examples under the mnist folder.
+1. MNIST examples under the [mnist](/examples/mnist) folder.
 A sample config file for it is also given and can be customized.
+Run `python meta_mnist.py -c configs/mnist/train_config.yml`.